GrinonBarrett/Taksidos/Core Rules/Creatures/Alashanasaurus.md

 **Unarmed Attacks**;

  • Slam: The alashanasaurus may use any part of its body to strike a foe within 1 yard.
-This is a melee unarmed attack.
+This is a melee bare attack.

  • Bite: The alashanasaurus may perform a single bite against a foe within 1 yard.
 This is a melee bite attack.